 – (spoken by Atticus in Ch.
 3)

-Some days, I almost think I understand what Atticus is talking about, and I imagine that I might even get there–to an understanding of where they are coming from and how to “walk” in their shoes.
-Other days, I think it’s a bit insane–to think that I can ever understand another’s point of view (we, as humans, get so convoluted!)
+Some days, I almost think I understand what Atticus is talking about, and I imagine I might even get there–to know where they are coming from and how to “walk” in their shoes.
+On other days, I think it’s wild–to think that I can ever understand another’s point of view (we, as humans, get so convoluted!)

 “Remember it’s a sin to kill a mockingbird…”

 – (spoken by Atticus in Ch.
 10)